 The Integrative Conceptual Framework (ICF) has been designed to promote an evaluation culture within the PRCTRC (see Figure 1).
 ICF integrates participatory evaluation approaches, organizational learning practices, and continuous quality improvement processes across overall programmatic activities.

 Figure 1.
 Integrative Conceptual Framework (ICF)

 Network Analysis (NA) is an innovative methodology that provides interpersonal-level data.
 The EC implements a NA methodology to evaluate scientific collaborations among PRCTRC.
-As part of this initiative EC has been (1) assessing the extent to which PRCTRC encourage collaborations among supported scientists (basic and clinicians), and (2) mapping collaboration patterns across this multi-institutional program.
+As part of this initiative, the EC has been: (1) assessing the extent to which PRCTRC encourage collaborations among supported scientists (basic and clinicians), and (2) mapping collaboration patterns across this multi-institutional program.